marekkalnik/guard-phpunit2/README.md

 your development process: Just launch guard-phpunit before you start working and it will notify you about the status of your tests!

+*Note*: This version is compatible with PHPUnit 3.7 or higher.

 *Note*: Although guard-phpunit should work with any [PHP][7] version [PHPUnit][6] supports, it has only been tested on [PHP][7] 5.3.8 and 5.4.4.